microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 If a workspace ID and key were not provided during the bundle installation, the agent must be subsequently registered with Operations Management Suite.

 ## Onboarding using the command line
 Run the omsadmin.sh command supplying the workspace id and key for your workspace.
-This command must be run as root (w/ sudo elevation) or run as the created omsagent user:
+This command must be run as root (w/ sudo elevation):
 ```
 cd /opt/microsoft/omsagent/bin
 sudo ./omsadmin.sh -w <WorkspaceID> -s <Shared Key>
 ```

 ## Onboarding using a file
-1. Create the file `/etc/omsagent-onboard.conf` The file must be readable and writable for the user omsagent.
+1. Create the file `/etc/omsagent-onboard.conf` The file must be readable and writable for root.
-`sudo su omsagent vi /etc/omsagent-onboard.conf`
+`sudo vi /etc/omsagent-onboard.conf`
 2. Insert the following lines in the file with your Workspace ID and Shared Key:
 ```
 WORKSPACE_ID=<WorkspaceID>
 SHARED_KEY=<Shared Key>
 ```
-3. Restart the omsagent:
+3. Onboard to OMS:
-`sudo service omsagent restart`
+`sudo /opt/microsoft/omsagent/bin/omsadmin.sh`
 4. The file will be deleted on successful onboarding

 # Viewing Linux Data